cloudurable/kafka-training/java/lab6.4/README.md

 for the partitions with the output of your consumer operation.
 You then have to read the stored positions when your consumer is assigned partitions to consume.

-Remember that consumers do not have to use Kafka's built-in offset storage, and to implement exactly once messaging semantics, you will need to read the offsets from a stable storage.
+Remember that consumers do not have to use Kafka's built-in offset storage, and to implement ***exactly once messaging semantics***, you will need to read the offsets from stable storage.
 In this example, we use a JDBC database.

 You will need to store offsets with processed record output to make it “exactly once” message consumption.